 As a Bencher, I was a strong proponent for the adoption of both the Statement of Principles and the new CPD requirement focused on Equality, Diversity and Inclusion.
 If re-elected, I will continue to advocate for greater equity, diversity and inclusion in the legal profession, as well as enhanced Access to Justice for all Ontarians.

-As a partner in a small law firm serving First Nation clients across Ontario and Canada, I understand and appreciate the challenges that exist for sole and small firm practitioners.
-While local bar associations continue to provide their members access to library, research and other supports, I believe the Law Society and other partners in the justice system can do more to improve services offered to our practitioners.
+As Managing Partner of a small law firm, I also understand and appreciate the challenges faced by sole and small firm practitioners in Ontario.
+While local bar associations do their best to provide members with resources, I believe the Law Society can do more to improve the services and supports offered to practitioners in Ontario.

 LL.B.
 University of Toronto Faculty of Law, 1996, HBSW., Laurentian University

-Aboriginal law, specializing in Treaty and Aboriginal rights for First Nations.
-I represent First Nations in Ontario, Quebec and Alberta.
+Aboriginal law, with a concentration on Aboriginal and Treaty rights for First Nations.
+Dianne represents First Nations in Ontario, Québec and Alberta.

-Canada’s Top 25 most Influential lawyers, Changemaker (Canadian Lawyer, August 2012);
+- Canada’s Top 25 Most Influential Lawyers, Changemaker Category (Canadian Lawyer Magazine, August 2012).